ctch3ng/Digitalisation-AIO-Package/README.md

 ```
 🚨For both *Mac* and *Windows* users, run the following.

 Rationale: In Node-Red, installing packages via the `Manage palette` could remove the customised DHT and Button emulators that come with this package.
-The following is to make a copy of them to the folder `Temp` such that we can re-apply them later when needed.
+The following is to make a copy of them to the folder `Temp`, such that we can reapply them later when needed.

 ```bash
 sudo cp -r ~/Digitalisation-AIO-Package/nodered-data/node_modules/ ~/Digitalisation-AIO-Package/temp